Foghorn: Early fog signals

-Audible fog signals have been used in one form or another for hundreds of years, initially simply fog bells or gongs struck manually.
+Audible fog signals have been used in one form or another for hundreds of years, initially simply seashell horns, fog bells or gongs struck manually.

-At some lighthouses, a small cannon was let off periodically to warn away ships, but this had the obvious disadvantage of having to be fired manually throughout the whole period the fog persisted (which could be for several days).
-Lighthouse windows and lighting apparatus were susceptible to damage depending on the proximity of the explosion.
-One incident of lax handling of explosives nearby resulted in a concussion that propelled the lighthouse keeper at Fort Amherst, who was seated, to the other end of the room.
+At some lighthouses, a small cannon was let off periodically to warn away ships, but this was labor-intensive and dangerous.
 In the United States, whistles were also used where a source of steam power was available, though Trinity House, the British lighthouse authority, did not employ them, preferring an explosive signal.

-Throughout the 19th century efforts were made to automate the signalling process.
+Throughout the 19th century, efforts were made to automate the signalling process.
 Trinity House eventually developed a system (the "Signal, Fog, Mk I") for firing a gun-cotton charge electrically.
 However, the charge had to be manually replaced after each signal.
 At Portland Bill, for example, which had a five-minute interval between fog-signals, this meant the horns had to be lowered, the two new charges inserted, and the horns raised again every five minutes during foggy periods.

 Clockwork systems were also developed for striking bells.
-Stricken bells were developed throughout the 1800s with the use of a governor, including the use of a giant triangle of 4 ft long sides in Maine in 1837.
+Struck bells were developed throughout the 1800s with the use of a governor, including the use of a large triangle with 4-foot sides in Maine in 1837.
 Ships were required to carry bells, with an exemption for Turkish ships because Islam forbade the use of bells.